Learnware-LAMDA/Beimingwu/docs/content/en/overview/quick-start.md

 spec.save("stat.json")
 ```

 By uploading the JSON file containing statistical information, the system will match learnware with similar statistical information.
-You can download the learnware zip by clicking on the download button in the lower left corner of the Learnware card.
+You can download the learnware zip by clicking on the download button in the lower left corner of the learnware card.

 ![image-20231112144212142](../../public/stat_search_single.png)